ml-explore/mlx-swift/Source/MLX/Documentation.docc/MLX.md

 MLX is a NumPy-like array framework designed for efficient and flexible machine learning on Apple silicon, brought to you by Apple machine learning research.

+MLX is an array framework for machine learning research on Apple silicon.
+MLX Swift expands MLX to the Swift language, making experimentation on Apple silicon easier for ML researchers.

 The Swift API closely follows the
 [C++ and Python MLX APIs](https://ml-explore.github.io/mlx/build/html/index.html), which in turn closely follow NumPy with a few exceptions.
 Here are some useful pages showing how MLX Swift works and is different